 Again, you can also hire a private mini-van and have all the freedom.
 Chartering your mini-van should set you back by around 500,000 Kip (about USD 56).
 Speak with the people at your accommodation to help you arrange one.

 So to sum up, if you want freedom and flexibility hire a private mini-van or tuk-tuk.
 If you’re on a budget, go for the shared option.

 The drive from Luang Prabang to Kuang Si should take anywhere between 45-60 minutes.

 Other modes of transport

 If you’re adventurous, you can also cycle to Kuang Si Falls or rent a scooter.
-Do keep in mind that the road isn’t as smooth all the way to the falls and can get very dusty along the way.
-So, I would definitely advise you to buy a pollution mask before you set out.
+Remember that the road isn’t as smooth as the falls and can get very dusty along the way.
+So, I would advise you to buy a pollution mask before you set out.

-The best time to visit Kuang Si Falls is during the dry season, that lasts from December to April.
-Obviously this is also peak tourist season, so it can get extremely crowded.
+The best time to visit Kuang Si Falls is during the dry season, which lasts from December to April.
+This is also peak tourist season, so it can get extremely crowded.